Consensys/doc.tessera/docs/HowTo/Migrate/MigrateFromOrion.md

 to create a tessera config file and migrate data from an existing orion database to tessera.

-The encryption algos etc are replicated in tessera this means no re-encryption is required.
+The encryption algorithm etc are replicated in tessera this means no re-encryption is required.
-The tool doesn't provide a means from migrating from one set of keys to another.
-Rather is allows you to use your existing keys for current Orion deployments.
+The tool doesn't provide a means for migrating from one set of keys to another.
+Rather it allows you to use your existing keys for Orion deployments.

 ## Migration